Visiting Disney World between mid-August and Halloween?

 Bonus tip: See 2 parties in one trip!

-The trick is to plan to attend the very last MNSSHP and the very first Christmas Party.
+The trick is to plan to attend the very last MNSSHP of the year and the very first Christmas Party.

 Do you have any tips for Mickey’s Not-So-Scary Halloween Party?
 Tell us about them in the comments!